Twenty-Five Centuries of the Same Idea

 Nagarjuna: the critique that critiques itself

 Second century CE.
-Nagarjuna, the most important Buddhist philosopher after the Buddha himself, takes dependent origination and makes it recursive.
+Nagarjuna, arguably the most important Buddhist philosopher after the Buddha himself, takes dependent origination and makes it recursive.

 His central move: everything is empty of inherent existence.
 Nothing has a fixed essence.
 Everything is dependent on everything else.
 But — and this is the turn — emptiness is itself empty.
 The doctrine of emptiness applies to itself.
 The tool dissolves itself.